Privacy Against Agnostic Inference Attacks in Vertical Federated Learning: Introduction

-\begin{itemize} \item The active party uses its available resources, i.e., the training data with only the active features, to reconstruct an independent classifier similar to the VFL model.
+\item Building on the linear-algebraic feature reconstruction framework originally introduced in \cite{RaVaGu}, the active party uses its available resources, i.e., the training data with only the active features and labels, to reconstruct an independent classifier similar to the VFL model.
 This classifier is named the adversary model (AM).
 This is possible because the active party already has access to the ground truth labels of samples in the training set.
+Unlike prior inference attacks that assume access to exact or perturbed confidence scores of the attack targets, the AM enables inference in an \emph{agnostic} setting where such scores are unavailable.

 The AM can be used for two purposes.
-First, as a means to estimate any sample's confidence score and conduct inference attacks on the passive features using the methods introduced in \cite{RaVaGu}.
-The main aspect of this type of attack is that the adversary is agnostic to the confidence score or any other form of it corresponding to the attack target, hence putting all the training samples at risk of privacy leakage as well.
-Second, by comparing the sample-by-sample scores obtained from the AM and VFL model during the prediction phase, the active party can use the amount of score mismatch as a measure of the improvement in classification due to the VFL and decide whether to continue or stop requesting further collaborative predictions.
-This is particularly useful when the active party incurs a cost for each VFL model prediction made through CA.
+First, as a means to estimate any sample's confidence score and conduct inference attacks on the passive features using the reconstruction methods introduced in \cite{RaVaGu}.
+The main aspect of this type of attack is that the adversary is agnostic to the confidence score or any other form of it corresponding to the attack target, which puts not only prediction samples but also \emph{all training samples} at risk of privacy leakage.
+Second, by comparing the sample-by-sample scores obtained from the AM and the VFL model during the prediction phase, the active party can use the amount of score mismatch as a measure of the improvement in classification due to the VFL and decide whether to continue or stop requesting further collaborative predictions.
+This is particularly useful when the active party incurs a cost for each VFL model prediction made through the CA.